mmseng/AislingMatHelper/README.md

 How much extra time to add for each rating level below 5 the given value of `Rating` is.
 Default is `3`.
 If you find that not all items are being loaded before the `CONFIRM` button is clicked, try increasing this value in increments of `1`.
 If the `CONFIRM` button is clicked too soon, while still loading items, this can cause the "Power Contact not available" error.
-To recover from this you must quit to menu.
+To recover from this you must quit to the main menu.

 ### DelayLoadUnload
 The delay after loading/unloading all items before clicking the `CONFIRM` button.